vsrinivas/fuchsia/docs/targets/khadas-vim.md

 ## Buttons

 The VIM and VIM2 have 3 buttons on the left side of the board.
-The front button is the reset button.
-The other two buttons are general purpose, but the back button can also be used for entering flashing mode.
-If the back button is held down while the board is reset or power cycled, the bootloader will enter flashing mode instead of booting the kernel normally.
+On the board schematic, SW1 (also labelled 'R') is the switch closest to the USB plug.
+This is the reset switch.
+The other two switches are general purpose, SW3 (farthest away from the USB plug, labelled P on the schematic) can be used for entering flashing mode.
+If SW3 is held down while the board is reset or power cycled, the bootloader will enter flashing mode instead of booting the kernel normally.

 ## Preparing the Bootloader